divijg19/divijg19/README.md

 ### 🧠 Who I Am

-I'm a **B.Tech Computer Science student at VIT Bhopal** with a relentless drive to engineer solutions that are not only functional but also elegant and impactful.
-My journey in tech is guided by two core principles: a deep understanding of **systems architecture** and a passion for **creative storytelling**.
+I'm a **B.Tech Computer Science student developer** with a relentless drive to engineer solutions that are not only functional but also elegant and impactful.
+My journey in tech is guided by two core principles: wanting a deep understanding of **systems architecture** and the creativity for **fully integrated solutions**.

-- 🔭 **Career Focus:** Advanced Serverless Architectures, DevOps workflows, and exploring the nuances of Go and Rust.
+- 🔭 **Career Focus:** Looking for Backend, AIML, AI Systems Engineer roles.
+Cloud-Native and Advanced Serverless Architectures, DevOps workflows using Python, Go and Mojo.
+- 🎉 **Passions** Figuring out the nuances of powerful technologies like Go, Rust, Mojo and uncovering emerging possibilities as a Full Stack Developer.
+Strong interest in making games and systems programming using Rust, Lua and C++ w/ FFI
 - 🌱 **Ideology:** To lead projects that build transformative systems and brands from the ground up.

 ---